microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

    > Disable the pop-up blocker in your browser.
 If a blank screen is displayed after the **Ok** button is clicked, retry the step.

-## Exercise 2: Configure CI-CD
+## Exercise 2: Configure Continuous Integration (CI) and Continuous Delivery (CD)

- Now that the connection is established, we will manually map the Azure endpoint and Azure Container Registry to build and release definitions.
-We will also deploy the dacpac to mhcdb database so that the schema and data is set for the backend.
+ Now that the connection is established, the Azure endpoint and the Azure Container Registry need to be manually configured for the build and release definitions.
+The dacpac will also be deployed to the mhcdb database so that the schema and data is configured for the backend.

->Note : If you encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build/ release definition, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
-Once the field is refreshed, you can select the endpoint from the drop down.
-This is due to a recent change in the VSTS Release Management API.
-We are working on updating VSTS Demo Generator to resolve this issue.
+>An error - `TFS.WebApi.Exception: Page not found` may be encountered for the Azure tasks in the build / release definition.
+This issue can be fixed by typing a random text in the Azure Subscription field and then clicking the **Refresh** icon next to it.
+Once the field is refreshed, the endpoint can be selected from the drop down list.
+This issue occurrence is due to a recent change in the VSTS Release Management API.
+The VSTS Demo Generator is being updated to handle this change to prevent this issue.

-1. Go to **Builds** under **Build and Release** tab, **Edit** the build definition **MHCDocker.build**
+1. Navigate to the **Builds** option under the **Build and Release** tab.
+Select the build definition `MHCDocker.build`, click on the optionsa and select the **Edit** option.

    ![Build](images/build.png)

-1. In the **Process** section, update **Azure subscription** and **Azure Container Registry** with the endpoint component from the dropdown. (use arrow keys to choose Azure Container Registry for the first time).
-Click **Save**.
+1. In the **Process** section, update the **Azure subscription** and the **Azure Container Registry** with the endpoint component from the dropdown. (use the arrow keys to choose Azure Container Registry for the first time).
+Click on the **Save** button.

    ![Tasks](images/updateprocessbd.png)